 - What is Two-Factor Authentication?

 - What are a trusted device and mobile number?

 - Verify with your trusted phone number:

 - Turn on Two-Factor Authentication on your macOS Catalina:

 - Turn on Two-Factor Authentication on your macOS Mojava:

 - Can I use Two-Step Verification on older OS version

 What is Two-Factor Authentication?

 Two-Factor Authentication is referred to as two-step authentication.
 It’s a trusted security process for Apple users to access the system.
-This security process will protect your account by requiring not only a password but also need verification code as sent to your trusty iOS device.
+This security process will protect your account by requiring not only a password but also need verification code as sent to your trusty iOS device driver toolkit key.
 This double protection will help you to use your Apple ID safe.